FWC-9696/Debloat-Windows-10/README.md

 # This is a fork of the original Debloat Windows 10.
-# It is designed for a lighter debloat for gaming
+# It is designed for a lighter debloat for gaming.

 # Debloat Windows 10